 An interesting way to stir his own pathos, essentially confessing his innate longing for love has led him to a state of depression.
-Allowing myself to think rather Freudian momentarily, my theory of incorporating his fathers melody as a motif also foreshadowed the opening song of side two’s central themes; but we’ll get to that soon enough.
-Here, it’s a symbolic showing of how his fathers id has successfully passed down a generation, as opposed to the movie where he just kinda outright plagiarizes his father.
-The extended cut of this song had two verses from Wendy & Lisa further explaining Prince’s predicament, as well as an insanely long, continuously transforming middle passage, but I’m actually kind of glad it was cut for pacing reasons; however, why not at least release it as a maxi-single?
+Allowing myself to think rather Freudian momentarily, my theory of incorporating his father’s melody as a motif also foreshadowed the opening song of side two’s central themes, but we’ll get to that soon enough.
+Here, it’s a symbolic showing of how his father’s id has successfully passed down a generation, as opposed to the movie where he just outright plagiarizes his father.
+The extended cut of this song had two verses from Wendy & Lisa further explaining Prince’s predicament, as well as an insanely long, continuously transforming middle passage, but I’m actually kind of glad it was cut for pacing reasons.
+However, why not at least release it as a maxi-single?
 Seems like that would have been up his alley.

 Hello, how are you?
 I’m fine, ‘cuz the Lord is coming soon… coming, coming soon.

 “Baby I’m a Star” is a fan favorite, although for a while it was this critic’s least favorite song from the album.
-“I Would Die 4 U” segue ways directly into this song, continuing what feels like a glorious send off, like one is preparing for a final bow.
+“I Would Die 4 U” segues directly into this song, continuing what feels like a glorious send off, as if the band is preparing for a final bow.
 In the film, it acts as the closer, and it’s not entirely out of place.
-The track definitely continues the spacious, euphoric feeling of “I Would Die 4 U”, while simultaneously creating a lively atmosphere that the previous track simply lacks.
+The track definitely continues the spacious, euphoric feeling of “I Would Die 4 U,” while simultaneously creating a lively atmosphere that the previous track simply lacks.
 It’s almost a 1a, 1b situation, with the two tracks combining to create one long jubilant stretch of music before the curtain closer.